Guidap/printrz/README.md

 - [ ] Add API Documentation page
 - [ ] Add Letsencrypt certificates generation and renewal to encrypt API calls
 - [ ] Allow the user to override the default printer
+- [ ] Allow the user to chose the best print test between ESC/POS, JPG, PDF and lain text
 - [ ] Unit and fonctional testing
 - [ ] Create a fancy logo